AlamHasabie/transport-game-backend/README.md

 ```
 ### Game Setup Event
 #### Start
 Client needs to inform server that he is ready to start the game.
-Server emits this event when all players are prepared and ready to start the game.\n
+Server emits this event when all players are prepared and ready to start the game.<br/>
 **Client**
 ```js
 io.emit("ready");